 NBF is conducting asset management in accordance with its basic policy of "aim to achieve steady growth of its assets under management and to secure stable profits on a mid-to long-term basis."
+During the fiscal period under review, NBF additionally acquired ownership interest in "Osaki Bright Core -Bright Plaza" (real estate, acquisition price: ¥2.8 billion), a property it already owns, in March 2020.

 NBF has endeavored to expand stable revenues from its rental business with respect to its existing portfolio by reinforcing measures for maintaining occupancy rates and increasing rents upon renewal of contracts through appropriate and flexible leasing activities with a good understanding of market trends and strengthened relationship with tenants.
-In addition, NBF has also put forth efforts to reduce costs by properly allocating timing and cost for renovation/construction while making strategic and rightly-focused additional investments.
-NBF also promotes ESG (environment, social and governance) initiatives and received "Green Star," the highest rating in the GRESB (Global Real Estate Sustainability Benchmark) Real Estate Assessment, and "5-Star," the top rating in the GRESB Score ranking conducted in 2018.
+In addition, NBF has also put forth efforts to reduce costs by properly allocating the timing and cost of renovation/construction while striving to enhance competitiveness of properties by carrying out strategic and rightly-focused additional investments.

+NBF also promotes ESG (environment, social and governance) initiatives and received "Green Star," the highest rating in the GRESB (Global Real Estate Sustainability Benchmark) Real Estate Assessment, and "5-Star," the top rating in the GRESB Score ranking conducted in 2019.
 In addition, it also received "A," the top rating in the GRESB Public Disclosure Level evaluation scheme.